 You don’t need to track everything under the sun.
 Focus on the metrics that align with your clients’ goals.
 Use this guide as your starting point, then customize based on what each client really needs.

 Ready to dive in?
-Let’s get to the metrics that will truly move the needle for your agency and your clients in 2024.
+Let’s get to the SEO metrics to track that will truly move the needle for your agency and your clients in 2024.

 Impact on Client’s Business: Directly impacts visibility and potential conversions